A unifying approach to branching processes in varying environments: Introduction and main results

-Finally we arrive at results in the spirit of Kolomgorov's and Yaglom's classical asymptotics, which for Galton-Watson processes signify the critical region.
-Here we need another condition.
-We require: For every $\varepsilon >0$ there is a constant $c_\varepsilon < \infty$ such that for all natural numbers $n \ge 1$
+Thus it may come as a surprise that in the opposite situation of $1/\mu_{n}=o\big(\sum_{k=1}^{n} \nu_k/\mu_{k-1}\big)$ we encounter a distinctive behaviour of the conditional limit distributions of $Z_n$, which is in accordance with Yaglom's theorem for ordinary Galton-Watson processes.
+For technical reasons we have to somewhat strengthen assumption \eqref{A1}.
+We require that for every $\varepsilon >0$ there is a constant $c_\varepsilon < \infty$ such that for all natural numbers $n \ge 1$

-This kind of uniform integrability condition is again widely satisfied, as we explain in the next section.
+This condition is again widely satisfied, as we shall explain in the next section.
 It implies assumption \eqref{A1}.
-Indeed, for $\varepsilon=1/2$ we have
+Namely, for $\varepsilon=1/2$ we have

 Since $1+ \mathbf E[Y_n] \le 2\mathbf E[Y_n \mid Y_n \ge 1]$, we obtain \eqref{A1} with $c=4c_{1/2}$.